-Many organizations come to us with planning and forecasting processes that are labor-intensive, error prone, and rife with bad habits.
+Many organizations come to us with planning and forecasting processes that are labor-intensive, error-prone, and rife with bad habits.
 Some, for example, maintain dozens to hundreds of versions of the same forecast, with only slight differences in a few variables.
-Others make decisions based on shadow forecasts that lurk off radar until after a key decision has been made.
+Others make decisions based on shadow forecasts that lurk off the radar until after a key decision has been made.

 When (not if) you’re ready to make the move, put the following lessons in action early on:

 - Set clear expectations for project sponsors and stakeholders.

 - Make sure you have consensus around your IBP process.
 Remember people, process, technology.
 You need all three working in concert to yield the full range of benefits.

 - Make time to review your as-is people and processes, including roles and individuals.
 Then begin to define the future, including how automation and optimization will redefine certain processes.